Arnica: benefits, dosage, contraindications

 Inhibition of pattern recognition receptor-mediated inflammation by bioactive phytochemicals

-Choosing between NSAID and arnica for topical treatment of hand osteoarthritis in a randomised, double-blind study
+Choosing between NSAID and arnica for topical treatment of hand osteoarthritis in a randomized, double-blind study

 Anti-inflammatory activity of Arnica montana 6cH: preclinical study in animals